Copa Faulconbridge

-The Copa Faulcombridge by Marcos Automoción is a professional tennis tournament played on clay courts.
-It is part of the Association of Tennis Professionals (ATP) Challenger Tour.
-It is held in Valencia, Spain, and it is named after Alfred Faulconbridge (1864–1932), founder of what today is the Valencia Tennis Club.
+The Copa Faulconbridge by Marcos Automoción (previously the Copa Faulcombridge) is a professional tennis tournament played on clay courts.
+It is part of the ATP Challenger Tour and is held in Valencia, Spain.
+In 2026 it was upgraded to a Challenger 175.

+The event is named after Alfred Faulconbridge (1864–1932), founder of what today is the Valencia Tennis Club.